matwilso/matwilso.github.io/_posts/learned-sims.md

 This combination represents a unique set of challenges and an exciting frontier in technology today.

-Simulation is actually one well-established tool in both domains of engineering, and skill acquisition---it's been used to [design complex][defenseone] [fighter jets][popmech] and to [teach the human pilots][flightsim] that fly them, for example.
+Simulation is actually one well-established tool in both engineering and human skill acquisition---it's been used to [design complex][defenseone] [fighter jets][popmech] and to [teach the human pilots][flightsim] that fly them.
 It's also used universally in robotics for debugging, evaluation, and (sometimes) training, to make development safer and cheaper, and to induce scenarios that are otherwise impossible or too dangerous to prep for.

-Simulation is going to play a key role in the future of robotics.
+Simulation is going to play an increasingly important role in the future of robotics, by providing a readable and writeable proxy for reality.
+The best robotics companies will have the best simulators, because that will be the cheapest, quickest, and safest way to iterate on and deploy intelligent systems in the real world.

-As our systems become capable of handling increasingly complex and varied settings, however, our simulators must become increasingly complex and varied to remain useful.
+As our robotic systems become capable of handling increasingly complex and varied settings, however, our simulators must become increasingly complex and varied to remain useful.
 And I believe we are going to hit a wall with traditional simulator development---a wall very similar to the one we hit with traditional computer vision before deep learning.